UnObama/robpol86.com/docs/my_awesome_server.rst

 =====

 I'll have three Samba users on my server.
-Each user will have a separate password in Samba's database since things such as printers may not store them 100% secure and I wouldn't want that to be an attack vector for my server (lifting the password from the printer and then logging in and running sudo on my server).
+Each user will have a separate password in Samba's database since things such as printers may not store them 100% securely and I wouldn't want that to be an attack vector for my server (lifting the password from the printer and then logging in and running sudo on my server).

 ======== ==========================================================================